Esophageal atresia: Associated birth defects

 Other birth defects may co-exist, particularly in the heart, but sometimes also in the anus, spinal column, or kidneys.
 This is known as VACTERL association because of the involvement of Vertebral column, Anorectal, Cardiac, Tracheal, Esophageal, Renal, and Limbs.
 It is associated with polyhydramnios in the third trimester.

 Diagnosis

 This condition may be visible, after about 26 weeks, on an ultrasound.
 On antenatal USG, the finding of an absent or small stomach in the setting of polyhydramnios was considered a potential symptom of esophageal atresia.
 However, these findings have a low positive predictive value.
 The upper neck pouch sign is another sign that helps in the antenatal diagnosis of esophageal atresia and it may be detected soon after birth as the affected infant will be unable to swallow its own saliva.

-On plain X-ray, a feeding tube will not be seen pass through the esophagus and remain coiled in the upper oesophageal pouch.
+On plain X-ray, a feeding tube will not be seen passing through the esophagus and remain coiled in the upper oesophageal pouch.